Ndiva Women's Film Festival

 The Ndiva Women's Film Festival (NWFF) is an African film festival for women filmmakers and audiences, established in Accra, Ghana in 2017.
 The founder and executive director of NWFF is Aseye Tamakloe.
+The festival distinguishes three categories: film by women, films for women by women and films by men about women.

+Editions

+2017

+The first NWFF, targeted at African women filmmakers and women of African descent, ran from 1–3 November 2017.